 Thankfully in the modern day, this old notion of “not bringing your problems to work” seems to be changing, and there has been a dramatic shift where employees are more open and honest about the state of their personal lives.

-Getting the support from your colleagues and boss while you are working toward treating your Insomnia could make all the difference in getting a good night’s rest.
+Getting support from your colleagues and boss while you are working toward treating your insomnia could make all the difference in getting a good night’s rest.

 Many of our clients at Sleepstation successfully recover without the need to ever open up to the boss.
 But, if you’re struggling at work because of tiredness, being honest with your employers can be a helpful way to ease the burden on you.

 If you feel that you would like to open up to someone at work, first decide who would be the best person to speak to.
 The title of this article says boss, but that could be a direct manager, or perhaps an indirect executive.
 You may even consider having a chat with the HR department.

 What’s important is that you decide your reasons for opening up.
 If it’s purely to make work aware of the situation, then the HR department may be sufficient.
 However, if you’re looking for assistance at work, perhaps more flexible working hours, then you’ll need to talk directly with a decision-maker.